 A strong feature of this ammunition is that it is a "middle ground cartridge," yet it avoids being a compromise.
-The .40 S&W has more muzzle energy and down range energy than a 9mm, although the same sized pistol in 9mm will be able to hold more rounds since the 9mm cartridge is smaller.
-A pistol chambered in .40 can hold more rounds than it could of .45 ACP, but the muzzle energy of the .45 is considerably higher than that of a .40.
-The .40 strikes the right balance between muzzle energies and magazine capacity, and has been approved by exhaustive testing on the part of the FBI and many other agencies.
-The result has been wide-spread adoption of the .40 among the police community.
-It is also worth noting that the .40 S&W has been adopted by the US Coast Guard as its primary issue sidearm.
+The .40 S&W has more muzzle energy and down-range energy than a 9mm, although the same sized pistol in 9mm will be able to hold more rounds since the 9mm cartridge is smaller.
+A pistol chambered in .40 can hold more rounds than it could with .45 ACP, but the muzzle energy of the .45 is considerably higher than that of a .40.
+The .40 strikes the right balance between muzzle energies and magazine capacity, and has been approved by exhaustive testing on the part of the FBI and many other agencies – resulting in widespread adoption of the .40 among the police community.
+It is also worth noting that the .40 S&W has been adopted by the U.S. Coast Guard as its primary issue sidearm.

 The .40 is popular with civilians for many reasons.
 A wide variety of options exist for bullet weight and bullet design, and if a manufacturer produces a new line of self-defense firearms, they are sure to offer it in .40 caliber.
 Civilians appreciate the same benefits of the caliber that made it so popular with law enforcement: magazine capacity, muzzle energy and limited recoil.
 The cartridge is popular for home defense and concealed carry, as seen in the number of pistols chambered in .40 S&W of compact and sub-compact size.
 Defensive ammunition in .40 S&W is offered by several manufacturers including Federal, Hornady and Magtech – just to name a few.